 7. Hyperactivity or Constant Movement

-Some children with autism display excessive energy, impulsive behavior, or difficulty sitting calmly.
+Some children with autism display excessive energy, impulsive behaviour, or difficulty sitting calmly.

 Signs: